Barney Frank: Personal life

 Frank resides in a studio apartment complex in Newton, Massachusetts.
 His husband, Jim Ready, is a surfing enthusiast whom Frank met during a gay political fundraiser in Maine.
 On July 7, 2012, Frank married Ready at the Boston Marriott Newton in suburban Boston.
 Frank's net worth was estimated by OpenSecrets to be between $619,024 and $1,510,000.
 Frank chose not to participate in the Congressional pension system.
-He said he did not believe he'd live long enough after retirement to reap benefits over contributions; and he was convinced that he would remain single and have no beneficiary.
+He said he did not believe that he would live long enough after retirement to reap benefits over contributions, and that he was convinced that he would remain single and have no beneficiary.
 His sister, Ann Lewis, served as a senior adviser for the Hillary Clinton 2008 presidential campaign.

 Religion

 On August 3, 2013, Frank expressed sympathy with the host's atheism on the television program Real Time with Bill Maher.
 In his biography, however, Frank states unequivocally that he is not an atheist and is uncomfortable expressing firm views on questions for which he is unable to provide an answer.
 Frank's agnosticism led him to resolve—if he had been appointed as interim senator—to take the oath of office on the United States Constitution, rather than the Bible.
-For most of his life and entire Congressional career, Frank was known as a Jew.
+For most of his life and entire congressional career, Frank was known as a Jew.
 Frank continues to identify strongly with the Jewish community and has been careful throughout his career that his agnosticism not reflect negatively on other Jews.
-For example, when he stopped going to temple services on the High Holy Days he was careful to remain at home and out of the public eye in order that other Jews would not be criticized using his example.
+For example, when he stopped going to temple services on the High Holy Days he was careful to remain at home and out of the public eye so that other Jews would not be criticized using his example.

 In May 2014, the American Humanist Association awarded Frank the Humanist of the Year and during his acceptance speech he spoke about his personal beliefs and the complexities of working in government.
-He talked primarily about the politicized case of Terri Sciavo and the public's evolving view about government intrusion into personal healthcare decisions.
+He talked primarily about the politicized case of Terri Schiavo and the public's evolving view about government intrusion into personal healthcare decisions.